openseattle/openseattle.github.io/pages/lead-organizer-application.md

 Read more about the application process & the volunteer lead organizer position:

 ### What we'll ask of you
 - 1-year term commitment.
-January through December
+February 2017 through January 2018
 - Attend monthly lead organizer meetings
 - Provide monthly update on activities at Open Seattle event
 - Attend events hosted by Open Seattle and other organizations to conduct outreach